cossacklabs/acra-balancer-demo/README.md

 ## Tests

-In this examples we have multiple running AcraServers and HAProxy that balancing connections from AcraConnector.
+In these examples we have multiple running AcraServers and HAProxy that balancing connections from AcraConnector.
 It is currently unsupported to manage multiple AcraServers through AcraWebConfig in that model and switch between modes `with zones` and `without zones` on the fly.